What academic qualifications are necessary for admission?

 - Be an Illinois resident:** Illinois primary residency must be established by the first day of semester 2 or the first day of trimester 2 of the year of application.

-- Must be enrolled in or have completed the equivalent of Algebra 1 and a high school equivalent science course: Applicants in eighth-grade must submit documentation of having completed an academic program comparable to ninth-grade-level work in mathematics and science at the time of application.
-This must include a minimum of one year of algebra and one year of high school-level science.
+- Must be enrolled in or have completed the equivalent of Algebra 1 and a high school equivalent science course: Applicants in eighth grade must submit documentation of having completed at least 50% of the academic program comparable to ninth-grade-level work in mathematics and science at the time of application.
 Online algebra and science courses can be used to meet the algebra and science requirements.
+Proof of a minimum of one year of algebra and one year of high school-level science will need to be submitted once grades are available.
+Here is a list of popular program choices among our applicants.